Toast Payroll: Assign or Change Employee Jobs or Locations

 Back to top

-Note: Secondary positions should only be added if your account has multiple pay groups and employees will be paid out of more than one pay group.
+Note: Only add a secondary position if your account has multiple pay groups and the employee will be paid out of more than one pay group.
+If the new location or role uses the same pay group, add a job instead.

 If an employee works at a location or in a role that is paid out of a separate pay group, a secondary position must be added.
-This secondary position gives the employee the ability to be paid out of this new pay group (scenario 2 above).
+The secondary position gives the employee the ability to be paid out of this new pay group (see Scenario 2).
 This typically happens when the employee is part of two different FEINs under the same company code.

 secondary position.PNG

-1. To add an employee to a new pay group, a secondary position must be added to their profile.
-Navigate to the employee's profile and select the > carat icon to the right of their primary job.
+1. Navigate to the employee's profile and select the > caret icon to the right of their primary job.

 Carat icon highlighted in the Jobs & Pay box of an employee's profile